FriendsOfTYPO3/jumpurl/Documentation/Contribution/Index.rst

 extension by Alexander Stehlik and Benni Mack.

 This package is now maintained by a loose group of TYPO3 enthusiasts inside the TYPO3 Community.
-Feel free to contact `Benni Mack`_ for any questions regarding `jumpurl`.
+Feel free to contact them by clicking the "Contact" link in the footer.

-.. _Benni Mack: benni@typo3.org